-- no-power-save (default setting) The port remains activated. - auto-power-down The part changes to - The port changes to the energy-saving mode. - unsupported The port does not support this function and remains activated.
+- no-power-save (default setting) The port remains activated. - auto-power-down - The port changes to the energy-saving mode. - unsupported The port does not support this function and remains activated.

 Signal

 Activates/deactivates the port LED flashing.
 This function lets you identify the port in the field.